ClaireDIre/AboutSnap/README.md

 Snap! has been engineered to support UC Berkeley's introductory computer science curriculum named "<a href="https://bjc.berkeley.edu">The Beauty and Joy of Computing</a>" (BJC).

+### Snap! and SAP
+SAP is committed to supporting the 17 United Nations Sustainable Development Goals (SDG).
+To create sustainable futures, there must be educated workers who can support government agencies, private-sector businesses, and other organizations that fuel economic growth.
+To build an educated workforce, children must be provided the opportunity to learn.
+As part of our contribution to SDG 4, Quality Education, SAP has partnered with UC Berkeley to evolve the visual programming language, Snap!
+Through local and global events,  Snap! brings coding and digital literacy to children around the world.
+(More information here https://www.sap.com/corporate/en/company/sustainability-csr/csr.html#skills and https://www.sap.com/dmc/exp/2018-01-unglobalgoals/4_Quality_Education.html)

 ### What Others Say about Snap!